-Uncovering User Profiles in Location-Based Social Networks
+Computing Similarity between Users on Location-Based Social Networks

-Soha Mohamed\†, Alia Abdelmoty\
+Soha Mohamed†, Alia I. Abdelmoty

-\School of Computer Science & Informatics, Cardiff University, Wales, UK
+School of Computer Science & Informatics, Cardiff University, Wales, UK

-Email: {AlySA, AbdelmotyAI}@cardiff.ac.uk
+Email: {Alysa, AbdelmotyAI}@cardiff.ac.uk

-Faculty of Computers and Information, Helwan University, Cairo, Egypt
+† Faculty of Computers and Information, Helwan University, Cairo, Egypt

-Abstract-With the current trend of embedding location services within social networks, an ever growing amount of users' spatiotemporal tracks are being collected that can be used to generate user profiles to reflect users' interests in places.
-User-contributed annotations of place, as well as other place properties, add a layer of important semantics that if considered, can result in more refined representations of user profiles.
-In this paper, semantic information is summarised as tags for places and a folksonomy data model is used to represent spatial and semantic relationships between users, places and tags.
-The model allows simple cooccurrence methods and similarity measures to be applied to build different views of personalized user profiles.
+Abstract-With the current trend of embedding location services within social networks, an ever growing amount of users' spatiotemporal tracks are being collected.
+These tracks can be used to generate user profiles to reflect users' interests in places.
+User-contributed annotations of places, as well as other place properties, add a layer of important semantics that if considered, can result in more refined representations of the users? profiles.
+In this paper, we study how such place-oriented profiles can be used to represent similarity between users of Location-Based Social Networks (LBSN).
+Spatial as well as semantic dimensions of the user-provided information are used within a folksonomy data model to represent relationships between users, places and tags.
+The model allows simple co-occurrence methods and similarity measures to be applied to build different views of personalized user profiles.
 Basic profiles capture direct user interactions, while enriched profiles offer an extended view of user's association with places and tags that takes into account relationships in the folksonomy.
-The main contribution of this work is the demonstration of how the different data dimensions captured on location-based social networks can be combined to represent useful views of user profiles.
+The main contribution of this work is the demonstration of how the different data dimensions captured on location-based social networks can be combined to represent useful views of user profiles and to compute similarity between users.

-Keywords-GeoFolksonomy;User Profiles;Location-based Social Networks;.
+Index Terms-GeoFolksonomy; User Profiles; Location-based Social Networks.